Risk assessment cycle

 - replacing the regulatory history and CRICOS information with links to the National Register and PRISMS, and omitting the history of material change notifications

 - classifying student data as domestic or international (rather than the confusion of onshore international and offshore domestic).

 TEQSA will provide a single risk assessment report for 2021.
 This will not prevent providers from raising any issues, which if validated, will result in an updated report.

 Frequently Asked Questions for the 2021 risk assessment are also published to assist providers.

 - Provider risk assessments will continue to be treated confidentially by TEQSA.

-- TEQSA will send each registered provider a risk assessment featuring information from various sources, including the Provider Information Request (PIR), Higher Education Information Management System (HEIMS), the Quality Indicators of Learning and Teaching (QILT), findings from TEQSA’s assessment processes, and information from previous risk assessment cycles.
+- TEQSA will send each provider registered on or before 1 Jan 2018* a risk assessment featuring information from various sources, including the Provider Information Request (PIR), Higher Education Information Management System (HEIMS), Tertiary Collection of Student Information (TCSI), the Quality Indicators of Learning and Teaching (QILT), findings from TEQSA’s assessment processes, and information from previous risk assessment cycles.

-- The overarching framework of the risk assessment will remain the same, with two headline risk ratings—Risk to Students and Risk to Financial Position, both of which are underpinned by a range of risk indicators relating to students, staff, and financial information.
+- The overarching framework of the risk assessment remains the same, with two headline risk ratings—Risk to Students and Risk to Financial Position, both of which are underpinned by a range of risk indicators relating to students, staff, and financial information.

-For more information on the 2020 risk assessments, please contact the Risk Team at risk [at] teqsa.gov.au.
+For more information on the TEQSA risk assessment, please contact the Risk Team at risk [at] teqsa.gov.au.